-First, let's eliminate some confusion: do not ask when you should use Microsoft Teams vs SharePoint vs Office 365 Groups.
+First, let’s eliminate some confusion: do not ask when you should use Microsoft Teams vs SharePoint vs Microsoft 365 Groups.

-That questions doesn't make sense.
+That questions doesn’t make sense.
 They have three totally different purposes.
-Teams is for chat, SharePoint is for docs, and Office 365 Groups is the behind-the-scenes player.
+Teams is for chat, SharePoint is for docs, and Microsoft 365 Groups is the behind-the-scenes player.

-When an Office 365 Group is created, there are little robots behind the scenes that automatically create a workspace attached to that group—and by extension that team—in the various Microsoft Products.
+When a Microsoft 365 Group is created, there are little robots behind the scenes that automatically create a workspace attached to that group—and by extension that team—in the various Microsoft Products.

-The true power of Office 365 Groups is that it leverages the power of all the tools in the suite, and brings everything together.
+The true power of Microsoft 365 Groups is that it leverages the power of all the tools in the suite, and brings everything together.

-Let's go ahead and take a look at the Teams admin center.
-You should be able to see and manage the Teams portion of each Office 365 Group.
+Let’s go ahead and take a look at the Teams admin center.
+You should be able to see and manage the Teams portion of each Microsoft 365 Group.

 Here, you can edit some basic settings.
 If you go to Teams policies, you can create private channels and things like that.
 There are some org-wide settings you can see here as well.

 But most settings in your Teams admin center are about chatting or voice functions.
 They only apply to Teams the product (singular).
 This is not where you’re going to be managing your teams so they scale with your environment.